adielcristo/symfony-doc-pt-br/service_container/service_subscribers_locators.rst

             return $this->container->get(__METHOD__);
         }
     }

+.. versionadded:: 7.1

+    The ``ServiceMethodsSubscriberTrait`` was introduced in Symfony 7.1.
+    In previous Symfony versions it was called ``ServiceSubscriberTrait``.

 This  allows you to create helper traits like RouterAware, LoggerAware, etc... and compose your services with them::